xamarin/xamarin-forms-samples/UserInterface/SearchBarDemos/README.md

 SearchBar Demos
 ==============

-The Xamarin.Forms SearchBar is a user input control that supports placeholder text, query input, execution, and cancellation.
+The SearchBar is a user input control used for initiating a search.
+The SearchBar control supports placeholder text, query input, execution, and cancellation.
 This sample demonstrates how to use a `SearchBar` to execute searches in XAML and code.

 For more information about this sample, see [Xamarin.Forms SearchBar](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/searchbar).